 The web API provides a way to communicate with the TimeTagger server (either the one at timetagger.app, or one you host yourself).
 It allows you to query, create, and update time-records outside of the web interface.
-Any changes you make will be directly (the client syncs every 10s) visible in the web client.
+Any changes you make will be visible in the web client almost directly (the client syncs every 10s).

 This makes it possible to create alternative clients, like the TimeTagger CLI, or to automate the tracking of certain processes by writing a script.